 Yes, all available Foundations materials are compatible with each other.
 You may use any Foundations workbook with your existing Foundations teacher's manuals.
 Here are the changes you should know about:

-B and C Workbooks: The second edition workbooks for levels B (summer 2015) and C (spring 2016) differ from the first editions in that they no longer include the student readers as tear-outs in the back.
+B and C Workbooks: The second edition workbooks for levels B (released summer 2015) and C (released spring 2016) differ from the first editions in that they no longer include the student readers as tear-outs in the back.
 With the second edition of these books, the readers are sold separately as sets of individually bound, reusable books.
+The actual workbook lesson pages are the same.

 Essentials!
-For students who have completed Foundations, Essentials is an excellent next step.
+When Foundations students are ready to dig deeper with spelling mastery, grammar, and vocabulary, Essentials is an excellent next step.
 Students review the phonograms, spelling rules, and linguistic concepts they have learned, and the emphasis shifts much more to applying them for mastery in spelling.
 They also learn the remaining spelling rules, new morphology and language tools that further strengthen vocabulary and comprehension, and foundational grammar concepts such as the parts of speech.

-Our new, expanded 2nd Edition of Essentials is even more effective for students who have already completed Foundations than the 1st edition was, because three levels of instruction within each lesson allow you to choose the level of spelling words, grammar practice, and vocabulary activities appropriate for your student.
-No separate Advanced Lists needed; they are built right in, with activities and practice to match!
+Our new, expanded edition of Essentials, released starting in 2015, is even more effective for students who have already completed Foundations than the 1st edition was, because three levels of instruction within each lesson allow you to choose the level of spelling words, grammar practice, and vocabulary activities appropriate for your student.
+No separate materials needed; the three levels are built right in, with activities and practice to match!
 The vocabulary instruction sections for the level B and level C spelling words introduce almost 200 new roots, prefixes, suffixes from Greek, Latin, Old English, French and more.

 In addition, students shoud read widely using whatever literature or reading curriculum you prefer.
 Having learned the phonograms and spelling rules they need to decode 98% of English words, they are ready to begin exploring whatever books are the best fit for their interests, age, and vocabulary level.

-For more information on the differences between the two programs, see Do We Want Essentials or Foundations? on the Logic of English Blog.
+For a discussion on choosing between the two programs, see Do We Want Essentials or Foundations? on the Logic of English Blog.
+For a detailed comparison chart outlining the similarities and differences between the two, see What's the Difference Between Foundations and Essentials?